Campaigns

 In December 2022 Sport NZ released its ‘Guiding Principles for the Inclusion of Transgender People in Community Sport‘.

-However, in 2024 as part of the National/New Zealand First coalition agreement that “the Government to ensure publicly funded sporting bodies support fair competition that is not compromised by rules relating to gender”, Sport & Recreation Minister Chris Bishop has asked Sport NZ to review and update its Guide.
+However, in 2024 as part of the National/New Zealand First coalition agreement that “the Government to ensure publicly funded sporting bodies support fair competition that is not compromised by rules relating to gender”.
+In April 2024, Sport NZ reported to the Government it had no evidence of a code-specific policy position or set of rules that prohibited fair competition.
+Regardless, Sport & Recreation Minister Chris Bishop has asked Sport NZ to review and update its Guiding Principles document.

 In December 2024, Robert King, a Sport Scientist with the Wellington Phoenix Academy, spoke at one of our events about his work in encouraging inclusion in AFL in Australia and now football in New Zealand.